Hascall History, Family Crest & Coats of Arms

 The surname Hascall was first found in Monmouthshire (Welsh: Sir Fynwy), where the family held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hascall family
+Early History of the Hascall family

 This web page shows only a small excerpt of our Hascall research.
 Another 49 words (4 lines of text) are included under the topic Early Hascall History in all our PDF Extended History products and printed products wherever possible.

 Hascall Spelling Variations